Ph.D. Program in Composition

 • 1 language exam

-• 1 musicianship activity
+• 1 performance activity

 • An M.A. composition written in residence.
 Normally the composition will be more than 8 minutes in duration.
 The composition should be submitted to the Department in final form at least one month before Convocation.
 A bound, legibly written copy of the composition is to be deposited in the Department of Music.